|

 9. committed

-bound or obligated, as under a pledge to a particular cause, action, or attitude
+bound or obligated, as under a pledge to a cause or action

 10. compel